 iERA teams will be on the ground in London, Luton, Birmingham, Leicester, Manchester, Newcastle upon Tyne, Edinburgh, and Glasgow on the day of the campaign launch.

 The teams will be conducting surveys and engaging in dialogue with people of all religious and political persuasions, to improve their understanding of a topic which continues to affect millions of people today.

-One of the focuses of the survey is to understand people’s experiences of racism, and to ascertain whether there is a general consensus that it is still embedded within British society.
-The survey goes further to understand if the public understand Islamophobia, and whether they perceive it to be a new form of racism in our society.
-The team will also be educating the public about the Islamic stance on racism, and raising awareness of Islamophobia, and the dangers it presents to community cohesion.
+One of the focuses of the survey is to understand people’s experiences of racism and to ascertain whether there is a general consensus that it is still embedded within British society.
+The survey goes further to grasp if the public understands Islamophobia and whether they perceive it to be a new form of racism in our society.
+The team will also be educating the public about the Islamic stance on racism and raising awareness of Islamophobia, and the dangers it presents to community cohesion.

 This counter demonstration is being supported by Show Racism the Red Card, Newcastle Unites, Chi Onwurah MP, Dave Anderson MP, Jude Kirton Darling MEP, Durham Miners Association, Newcastle Hindu Temple, 5Pillars News, amongst other organisations and community leaders.

 People of all faiths and none who are interested in getting involved in iERA’s ‘Against Racism, Against Hatred’ campaign can contact iERA on the details provided below.

 For more information about Islam’s views against racism, please visit: www.OneReason.org/AgainstRacism